 “The proposed network merger will not improve community or customer outcomes.
 If approved, it will have major adverse and irreversible consequences for the communications sector and ordinary Australians, especially those living in our regions,” Optus claims in its submission to the ACCC.

 “It will strengthen Telstra, weaken Optus and the competitive pressure that Optus imposes on Telstra.”

-But, of course, Optus stands to lose the most from this deal.
-Ultimately, Optus will need to compete with two network operators sharing resources instead of just two networks going forward.
+But, of course, Optus stood to lose the most from this deal.
+Ultimately, Optus would have needed to compete with two network operators sharing resources instead of just two networks going forward.
 Optus’ managing director for enterprise, business and institutional operations, Gladys Berijiklian (former Premier of NSW), also posted a blog post against the plan.

-Optus’ claims have been addressed by TPG in a statement made Thursday, with TPG saying they amount to “scaremongering”.
+Optus’ claims were addressed by TPG in a statement made in July, with TPG saying they amount to “scaremongering”.